SheetalJain0505/T12_DS635_MLSE_Project/README.md

 1. User provides an image path via the UI
 2. Image is encoded using CLIP image encoder
-3. Relevant captions are retrieved using cosine similarity
+3. Relevant descriptions are retrieved using cosine similarity
-4. Captions are inserted into a narrative prompt
+4. Descriptions are inserted into a generative model with narrative prompt
 5. FLAN-T5 generates a detailed story (length controlled by slider)
 6. Story is displayed along with the image